 Note that there are many different designs of case that can have all kinds of fancy ways of accessing them, and installing or removing the components.
 The case shown below is a standard case in which all of the components are screwed into it.

 Most current PC cases provide USB (USB 2.0 and USB 3.0) and audio ports from the front of the case that are usually concealed behind a panel.
 An eSata port (for an external SATA hard disk drive or CD/DVD writer) and FireWire ports provided at the front of the case were more common at one time but are now rarely provided.
-USB 3.0 support is now provided by most motherboards, on the main ports panel that appears at the back of the case when the motherboard is installed and headers on the motherboard, but, by April 2012, very few cases provided USB 3.0 ports from the front of the case that provide the cables to connect them to those headers.
+USB 3.0 support is now provided by most motherboards, on the main ports panel that appears at the back of the case when the motherboard is installed and USB 3.0 headers on the motherboard that connect by cables to ports on the front of the case.

-In order to be used, the motherboard must provide the headers that their cables connect to.
+In order to be used, the motherboard must provide the headers that their cables connect to but the case should but might not provide the cables.
+It is unlikely that the cables will be provided with the motherboard.
+So, if you want USB ports from the front of the case, make sure that any case you buy supplies the cables.
 The motherboard's user manual, which is can be downloaded from its manufacturer's site, should provide you with the information on where the headers are located on the motherboard.

 If the headers are provided by the motherboard for the front-mounted ports and one or more of them don't work, check the motherboard manual for a jumper setting that enables them.